ChurchApps/AskApi/config/docs/b1-admin-docs.md

 :::tip
 For more advanced queries -- like finding everyone who hasn't attended in the last three months -- try the [AI Search](./ai-search.md) feature, which lets you search using plain language questions.
 :::

+## Advanced Search

+Advanced Search lets you build precise filters by combining conditions.
+Open it from the People page, then expand a category and check the fields you want to filter on, choosing an operator and value for each.
+Categories include **Names**, **Demographics**, **Contact**, **Membership**, **Activity** (donations and attendance), and **Custom Fields**.

+The **Custom Fields** category lists your church's [Custom Fields](../settings/custom-fields.md) — the fields you define in Settings to track your own information (such as a background-check expiration date).
+The operators offered match each field's type: text fields support *contains / equals / starts with / ends with*, number fields support the comparison operators, date fields support *equals / after / before*, and Yes/No and Multiple Choice fields let you pick a value.
+Any field you can filter on here can be saved as a live [List](./lists.md).

+## Saving Searches as Lists

+After running a search, a **Save as List** button (bookmark icon) appears in the People page header.
+Click it to store your current query under a name and optional category, so you can reload it instantly in future sessions.
+See [Saved Lists](./lists.md) for full details.

 ---